This is by far one of the easiest blogs I think I’ve ever written, and will probably ever write.

 It is a blog filled with different messages-those of hope, sadness, disbelief, anger, thanks and fellowship.

-For months (possibly over a year), I’ve been blogging about my experiences of baby loss, trying to raise awareness for recurrent miscarriages and mental health issues surrounding and following on from losing a baby.
+For months (possibly years), I’ve been blogging about my experiences of baby loss, trying to raise awareness for recurrent miscarriages and mental health issues surrounding and following on from losing a baby.

 Most of the blogs I write, highlight two major mental health issues, incidentally, two I suffer from-anxiety and depression.
 But these issues stem from one other diagnosis I have also been given, Post Traumatic Stress Disorder (PTSD).